FrozenRidge/mongolab-meteor-leadcapture-app/README.md

 app compiled to Node.JS.

 This can then be run just like a normal Node.JS app (`npm install`, `npm start`).
-The MongoLab database can be used by setting environment variable `MONGODB_URI`.
+A MongoLab database can be used by creating a database at http://mongolab.com and setting the environment variable MONGODB_URI to the MongoDB URI provided by MongoLab.
+Sandbox plans that give you .5GB of storage are free.

 ## Blog Post

-The blog post is in [blogpost.md](https://github.com/frozenridge/mongolab-meteor-sample/blob/master/blogpost.md)
+The blog post describing the app is at the [MongoLab blog](http://blog.mongolab.com/foo)